 Miracle Mile Shops occupies 475,000 square feet wrapped around the base of the Planet Hollywood Resort on the Las Vegas Strip.
 The property sits between the ultra-luxury Strip retail formats, Forum Shops at Caesars and Grand Canal Shoppes, and the conventional regional mall anchored by department stores.
 That positioning is not a weakness; it defines a specific tenant category that neither luxury nor value-format retail fills.
 Miracle Mile serves the mid-market Strip visitor, a customer cohort measured in millions of annual transactions from the hotel towers directly above the concourse.

 The 1.2-mile linear layout produces traffic mechanics that differ from enclosed mall formats.
 Customers move through the property between casino and restaurant destinations rather than making a deliberate shopping trip to a defined anchor.
-H&M, Express, Urban Outfitters, and Gap anchor the apparel register, supported by Aerie, American Eagle, Guess, and Francesca’s. lululemon and LOFT represent opposite ends of the aspirational spectrum for the same customer.
+H&M, Express, and Urban Outfitters anchor the apparel register, supported by Aerie, American Eagle, Guess, and Francesca’s. lululemon and LOFT represent opposite ends of the aspirational spectrum for the same customer.
 The tenant mix targets the tourist who did not come to Las Vegas primarily to shop but will spend on fashion, accessories, and beauty within a convenient Strip-connected format.

 Sephora, Bath and Body Works, MAC Cosmetics, and L’Occitane confirm the beauty and personal care productivity that is characteristic of Strip-captive retail formats.
 Victoria’s Secret, True Religion, Tommy Bahama, Tumi, and White House Black Market provide the step-up spend category in a format where the average transaction size skews higher than comparable suburban properties.
 Rainforest Cafe, Buffalo Wild Wings, Cabo Wabo Cantina, and PBR Rockbar anchor the dining and entertainment component, converting the property into a multi-hour evening destination rather than a single-visit retail stop.